Full Circle Funerals Partners, Altrincham

 • Funeral Director/s:

 Sara previously worked as a solicitor before spending some time raising the couple’s young daughters.
 She is currently training to qualify as a psychotherapist and is a trained and active Cruse Bereavement Volunteer.
 Sara feels strongly that her experience as a Cruse volunteer informs and enhances the way she supports families and members of the community in her role as a funeral director.
-Former special constable Jez had had a previous career in HR and recruitment, and he had reached a point in his career where he felt he needed to change direction and find employment that was more fulfilling.
-When he began exploring options, he came across the newly launched Full Circle Funerals Partners opportunity, and the ethos and message of the company that was dedicated to gently changing the funeral industry in a positive way totally resonated with him.
+Jeremy (aka Jez) had a previous career in HR and recruitment, and he had reached a point in his career where he felt he needed to change direction and find employment that was more fulfilling and essentially involved helping people and making a difference.

 Specific Gravity:

-Echoing the ethos of Full Circle Funerals, the main company, this unique partner company mirrors the flexible, person-centred and personalised approach to funerals.
-Jez and Sara believe in supporting each client as much or as little as they require, balancing the needs of the person who has died, their family and friends and the wider community, and offering guidance and suggestions to help each client achieve the funeral they want.
+Full Circle offers a flexible, person-centred and personalised approach to funerals.
+Jeremy and Sara believe in supporting each client as much or as little as they require, balancing the needs of the person who has died, their family and friends and the wider community, and offering guidance and suggestions to help each client achieve the funeral they want.

 What’s important?

 The couple organised a pop-up exhibition of work created in response to grief and loss, displayed at venues across Altrincham.
-Sara and Jez hoped the events would inspire others to use creativity to help them following a loss or bereavement.
+Sara and Jeremy hoped the events would inspire others to use creativity to help them following a loss or bereavement.
 The exhibitions were not restricted to established artists, the aim being to encourage people from all walks of life to share their work, even if they have never created anything artistic before.
-On the back of Art After Loss, Sara and Jez have set up a creative bereavement support group in conjunction with Inch Arts and a local Creative and Therapeutic Arts Facilitator.
+On the back of Art After Loss, Sara and Jeremy have set up a creative bereavement support group in conjunction with Oyez Arts, based at Altrincham Town Hall.
 The free group operates weekly and is open to all, offering anyone in the community who has been bereaved, the opportunity to explore how art can support wellbeing after loss.

-At the request of a local charity that supports unpaid carers, Full Circle Funerals Partners have produced a leaflet of the local bereavement resources that are available from local services, online, in person, group, one on one, over the phone – to provide people with variety and choice.
+They regularly send information to local organisations, helping to inform groups, employers and member of the community on the local bereavement resources that are available from local services, online, in person, group, one on one, over the phone – to provide people with variety and choice.
 They have also connected to a local counselling centres and individuals, and proactively signpost people to services depending on their needs.
-Sara and Jez run free training sessions on Wellbeing After Bereavement and Bereavement at Work at local colleges, care and healthcare settings – these sessions explore how people can support themselves and others following a bereavement.
+Sara and Jeremy run free training sessions on Wellbeing After Bereavement and Bereavement at Work at local colleges, care and healthcare settings – these sessions explore how people can support themselves and others following a bereavement.

-Sara and Jez regularly attend groups, organisations to learn about the services that are on offer.
-They regularly attend a Death Café in Frodsham and have attended a Professional Visit at Maggie’s Centre in Didsbury to learn about how the team supports people affected by cancer.
+Sara and Jeremy regularly attend groups, organisations to learn about the services that are on offer and have attended a Professional Visit at Maggie’s Centre in Didsbury to learn about how the team supports people affected by cancer.

 What’s different?